-Ticks in the yard are a serious concern in the Lehigh Valley.
+Ticks in the yard are a serious concern in Lehigh Valley and the Buxmont area.
 We happen to live in an area that makes for a prime breeding ground for these unwanted pests.
 Given the fact that ticks can carry and transmit dangerous diseases like Lyme Disease and Rocky Mountain Spotted Fever, they can be a legitimate threat and need to be addressed.

 For that reason, you might be wondering about tick control.
 What’s going to be most effective and will help keep you and your family (including your beloved four-legged members) safe?

 Fortunately, there are solutions.
 But first, understanding more about these dangerous pests can help you best control them.

 Although a lot of people assume that ticks are only found in the woods, they can actually live and breed in many other habitats.
 Here are some areas that you might be most likely to find ticks on your Pennsylvania property.

 - Around woodpiles or stone walls (where mice and other small mammals live)

 - Under leaves and plants